GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Introduction

-To provide granularity in interventions, counterfactual explanations (CFs) can serve as a feasible choice for treatment simulation.
-CF is a more targeted branch of XAI that emphasizes describing the smallest change to the feature values that alters the prediction to a desired output.
-CF instills trust in a model by explaining its way of decision making.
-Alternatively, the explanations themselves can be used to prevent adverse events from taking place.
-Figure~\ref{fig1} illustrates the core concept of CF based hyperglycemia prevention and how GlyTwin leverages counterfactual reasoning to generate actionable recommendations for patients and caregivers.
-Each square in the figure represents a glycemic outcome based on some behavioral and physiological conditions (e.g. pre-meal blood glucose levels (BGL) and insulin bolus dosing).
-Red squares represent samples that resulted in hyperglycemia, while green squares correspond to normoglycemic outcomes.
-The black dashed curve denotes the decision boundary of the classifier that separates hyperglycemia from normoglycemia.
-Assuming the pink square as an observed hyperglycemic event, GlyTwin identifies multiple potential counterfactual behavioral modifications (marked by colored plus signs) that could have transformed this hyperglycemic outcome into a normoglycemic one.
-These counterfactuals may include: (i) increasing the pre-meal insulin bolus by two units (blue cross), (ii) increasing the bolus by one unit combined with waiting until the pre-meal BGL decreases to 130 mg/dL (yellow cross), and (iii) waiting until the pre-meal BGL drops to 110 mg/dL without modifying the bolus (purple cross).
+To provide granularity in interventions, CFs can serve as a feasible choice for treatment simulation.
+CF is a more targeted branch of XAI that instills trust in model by describing the smallest change to the feature values that alters the prediction to a desired output.
+Alternatively, the explanations themselves can be used as interventions to prevent adverse events. \figref{fig1} illustrates how CF reasoning is used to prevent hyperglycemia, showing a decision boundary that separates hyperglycemic (red squares) and normoglycemic (green squares) outcomes.
+For an observed hyperglycemic event (pink square), GlyTwin suggests actionable behavioral CFs: (i) increasing the pre-meal insulin bolus by $2$ units (blue cross), (ii) increasing the bolus by $1$ unit combined with waiting until the pre-meal BGL decreases to $130$ mg/dL (yellow cross), and (iii) waiting until the pre-meal BGL drops to $110$ mg/dL without modifying the bolus (purple cross).
+The blue arrows demonstrate the behavioral adjustment pathways to transition from the observed hyperglycemic event to each of these CF normoglycemic scenarios.

-The blue dashed arrows demonstrate the behavioral adjustment pathways to transition from the observed hyperglycemic event to each of these counterfactual normoglycemic scenarios.
-Thus, GlyTwin can accommodate patient preferences and behavioral flexibility while offering multiple actionable pathways to avoid hyperglycemia.
-For instance, a CF intervention from GlyTwin might say: ``You can prevent hyperglycemia by increasing your bolus intake by 2 units, \underline{or} eating after your blood glucose level drops to 110 mg/dL''.
+Importantly, although \figref{fig1} illustrates multiple behavioral pathways for preventing postprandial hyperglycemia, all generated trajectories reflect clinically reasonable and physiologically coherent actions consistent with typical endocrinology practice.
+The interventions are aligned with current clinical guidelines—based on clinician feedback incorporated into the design of GlyTwin—and are therefore intended to support safety, feasibility from a user’s standpoint, and practical actionability.
+The optimization safeguards ensure that the intervention pathways are not only algorithmically optimal but also medically appropriate for T1D management.
+Thus, GlyTwin accommodates user preferences and behavioral flexibility while offering safe and actionable pathways to avoid hyperglycemia.